How Can I Get My Business to Appear on Google Maps?

 When you’re signed in, you’ll be taken to the main Google My Business page where you can:

-- Claim your business if it already exists in the Google My Business directory or
+- Claim your existing business in the Google My Business directory or

 If you’re an established business, chances are your business already exists in the Google My Business directory and now all you need to do is to claim it.